whdinata/mestara-034cd/mentorship.md

     background_color: secondary
   - type: cta_section
     title: Want to participate?
     content: We ask for 450.000 IDR as commitment fee for each mentee.
-All proceeds of this program will go to
+All proceeds of this program will go to Mestara Berdaya program.
     actions:
       - label: Compare Plans
         url: /pricing